mattjamesmartin/mattjamesmartin.github.io/research.md

 ## Other Projects

 ### Only a Matter of Crime: <br> Immigration Politics and Executive-Judicial Relations in Argentina
-Winner of the Consortium for Undergraduate Law and Justice Programs 2019 Best Undergraduate Student Paper Award <br>
+Consortium for Undergraduate Law and Justice Programs 2019 Best Undergraduate Student Paper <br>
 _Adviser: Dr. Rebecca Hamlin (UMass Amherst)_